chrysts/chrysts.github.io/index.md

 ## News
+- June 2025: Our paper with a title "TITAN-Guide: Taming Inference-Time Alignment for Guided Text-to-Video Diffusion Models" has been accepted to ICCV2025.
+We could more efficiently guide video with managable memory requirements!
 - January 2025: Our paper with a title "Mining your own secrets: Diffusion classifier scores for continual personalization of text-to-image diffusion models" has been accepted to ICLR2025.
 Congratulations Saurav!
 - January 2024: Our paper with a title "FLATTEN: optical FLow-guided ATTENtion for consistent text-to-video editing" has been accepted to ICLR2024.
 Congratulations Yuren!
 - October 2023: Our paper with a title "On Manipulating Scene Text in the Wild with Diffusion Models" has been accepted to WACV2024.
 Congratulations Joshua!